John Kundereri Moriarty: Art

 He was also responsible for repainting two NR class locomotive to Indigenous livery.

 His wife Ros Moriarty is managing director of the Jumbana Group and creative director of Balarinji Studio.

 Other roles

 Prior to founding Balarinji, Moriarty was a public servant in various departments of Aboriginal Affairs, both state and federal.
+When living in Canberra in the late 1970s, he met Aboriginal activist Charlie Perkins, and, along with Vince Copley and others, was referred to as one of (Charlie's) "angels" by Jackie Huggins and others.

 Between 1994 and 2004 Moriarty served on the board of Indigenous Business Australia.

-He has also served on other boards and councils, including Sydney Harbour Federation Trust, the National Indigenous Council, the National Aboriginal and Islander Health Council, the Australian International Cultural Committee, the NSW Government Aboriginal Business Round Table, the Sustainable Minerals Institute, University of Queensland, the Northern Territory Tourist Commission and the South Australian Museum.
+He has also served on other boards and councils, including Sydney Harbour Federation Trust, the National Indigenous Council, the National Aboriginal and Islander Health Council, the Australian International Cultural Committee, the NSW Government Aboriginal Business Round Table, the Sustainable Minerals Institute at the University of Queensland, the Northern Territory Tourist Commission, and the South Australian Museum.
 He has chaired the Aboriginal and Torres Strait Islander Arts Board of the Australia Council, the ATSIC Electoral Boundaries Review Committee, and the National Aboriginal Sports Corporation of Australia.

 In 2000, he wrote an autobiography, Saltwater Fella, published by Viking Press.